 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards for this scholarship are granted to eligible recipients without regard to creed, religion, sexual orientation, age, disability, or national origin.

 Applicants to The Harriet Goldberg Scholarship must:

 If selected as a recipient, the student will receive an award in the amount of $15,000.
 One award will be granted each year.

 The award is not renewable; however, applicants may reapply to the program each year they meet eligibility requirements.

 Award is for J.D. study at Rutgers School of Law only.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, statement of goals and aspirations, unusual personal or family circumstances, and an online recommendation.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, statement of educational and career goals and objectives, unusual personal or family circumstances, and an online recommendation.
 Financial need will be considered.
 The recipient will be selected from a pool of qualified applicants with consideration given to those who demonstrate the greatest need.

 Preference will be given to applicants who express special interest in, or are currently studying, intellectual property or education law.